-Faculty or staff advisers, chosen by each organization are normally required.
-However, recognition will not be withheld or withdrawn solely because of the inability of a student organization to secure an adviser.
-Advisers are to be considered as a resource for advice; they do not have the authority to control the policy of the organization.
+Faculty or staff advisors, chosen by each organization are normally required.
+However, recognition will not be withheld or withdrawn solely because of the inability of a student organization to secure an advisor.
+Advisors are to be considered as a resource for advice: they do not have the authority to control the policy of the organization.